How to Optimize Offers on a Website to Get Big Sales?

 4. SEO spam malware

 SEO spam is a particularly egregious malware that is used by hackers to divert your website traffic away from your website to their shady and spam websites.
-They do this by hijacking your search results on Google, inserting code into your existing pages, or by redirecting traffic to their own websites.
+They do this by hijacking your search results on Google, inserting code into your existing pages, or redirecting traffic to their websites.
 Sometimes they do all of these things.
 In any event, it is always bad news.

-There are a few common variants of the SEO spam malware, like the Japanese keyword hack and the pharma hack.
+There are a few common variants of SEO spam malware, like the Japanese keyword hack and the pharma hack.
 Both of these variants have gained notoriety in their own right because their symptoms are specifically Japanese characters or pharmaceutical keywords in the search results.

 All types of SEO spam malware are incredibly difficult to remove manually because they can create hundreds of thousands of new spam pages, which are impossible to remove easily.
 Plus, they insert malware into critical WordPress core files and folders, like the .htaccess file, which can break the site if it is not cleaned properly.